 Comcast: Their company is providing two months of free internet for new customers, increased speeds for existing customers, and free internet hotspots.

 When it comes to sharing information with families, the goal is to reach every family, wherever they are, with clear and concise information.
-For schools and districts using Livingtree Engage, sharing with families there is the most effective place to start since your post will be delivered on the platform, and notifications will be sent via email and mobile push alert.
+For schools and districts using Livingtree Engage for school communication, sharing with families there is the most effective place to start since your post will be delivered on the platform, and notifications will be sent via email and mobile push alert.
 Plus, your post will be delivered in the preferred language of every family member, ensuring everyone can receive and understand key communications.

 The Center for Disease Control and Prevention (CDC) currently has regularly updated resources available to school and district communities, including how your district should plan, prepare and respond, preparation checklists, and FAQs.
 Those resources are listed below: